PTB-M4D/time-series-metadata/README.md

 The scheme contains all metadata to interpret the actual time and quantity values.

-It is comprised of a dictionary containing the following keys with (default) values of the specified type:
+It consists of a dictionary containing the following keys with (default) values of the specified type:

 ```python